• Skip to primary navigation

 close up of a pistachio muffin sitting on a muffin wrapper with a bite missing

-If you are a pistachio lover like me, these muffins will be your new favorite!
-They’re perfectly moist, just sweet enough and a healthier alternative to your standard bakery style muffins.
+It’s no secret I love all things pistachio since I’ve added them into so many recipes!
+If you are a pistachio lover like me, these muffins will be your new favorite.
+They’re perfectly moist, just sweet enough and a great gluten free alternative to your standard bakery style muffins.

 Overhead of six pistachio muffins laid out on a white background with powdered sugar on top